wp-plugins/totop-link/readme.txt

 1. Choose "Honeypot" from the Generate Tag dropdown. <em>Recommended: change the honeypot element's ID.</em>
 1. Insert the generated tag anywhere in your form.
 The added field uses inline CSS styles to hide the field from your visitors.

+= Installation & Usage Video =
+For the more visually-minded, here is a [short video showing how to install and use CF7 Honeypot](https://www.youtube.com/watch?v=yD2lBrU0gA0) from the fine folks at RoseApple Media.

 = Altering the Honeypot Output HTML [ADVANCED] = Should you wish to, you can change the outputted Honeypot HTML by using the **wpcf7_honeypot_html_output** filter.